EGRA:Toward Enhanced Behavior Graphs and Representation Alignment for Multimodal Recommendation: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this work, we have proposed EGRA, a novel multimodal recommendation framework that simultaneously enhances the behavior graph and improves modality-behavior alignment.
-EGRA presents a behavior graph enhancement method that augments the behavior graph with an item–item graph constructed from pretrained representations, capturing both collaborative and modality-aware similarities while mitigating modality noise.
-Furthermore, it introduces a bi-level dynamic alignment weighting mechanism that adaptively adjusts alignment strength across entities and training epochs, enabling more stable and personalized representation alignment.
-Extensive experiments on five benchmark datasets have shown the effectiveness and generality of EGRA across various scenarios.
+In this work, we proposed EGRA, a novel multimodal recommendation framework that simultaneously enhances the behavior graph and improves modality–behavior alignment.
+EGRA introduces a behavior graph enhancement strategy that augments the interaction graph with an item–item graph constructed from pretrained representations, capturing both collaborative and modality-aware similarities while mitigating modality noise.
+Furthermore, it incorporates a bi-level dynamic alignment weighting mechanism that adaptively adjusts alignment strength across entities and training epochs, enabling more stable and personalized representation alignment.
+Extensive experiments on five datasets show the effectiveness and generality of EGRA across diverse recommendation scenarios.

 While EGRA achieves strong performance, it depends on a separately pre-trained multimodal model to build the item-item semantic graph, incurring extra computation.
 In future work, we aim to develop a unified and efficient strategy to dynamically construct the semantic graph during training—e.g., by pre-training EGRA for a few epochs, then extracting the item-item graph from intermediate embeddings for joint optimization.
 This approach could reduce complexity while preserving the benefits of semantic enhancement.